jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 // Title was tested and is inshallah fine
 == Optimization Fundamentals <chap_4_3>
-In the previous @chap_4_2, fundamental principles of the beam modelling were presented, including elaborations on internal force distributions, which will be relevant for optimization as shown in @chap_4_4 and @chap_4_5_0 to @chap_4_5_3.
+In the previous @chap_4_2, fundamental principles of the beam modeling were presented, including elaborations on internal force distributions, which will be relevant for optimization as shown in @chap_4_4 and @chap_4_5_0 to @chap_4_5_3.
 However, before exploring the integration of beam models within an optimization framework, it is essential to establish a thorough understanding of optimization fundamentals.
 This section introduces key optimization concepts and terminology, utilizing one concrete practical example to enhance their comprehension beyond purely theoretical definitions and demonstrate their practical implementation.